 This particular endgame involving English grandmaster John Nunn, in which both sides made understandable mistakes, is quite instructive.
-Although not a recent game is included because it is not to be found in most databases.
+Although not played recently, it is included here because the game is not to be found in some databases.

 J.D.M.
 Nunn - Lukacs